piconbello/zk-passport-o1js-sdk/README.md

 ## How to Use

+ok for now combined folder contains some examples. remove them and instead document the flow properly.

 If not initialized create a singleton Manager class instance. (use autoConnect true for socket connection) Create a new ProofRequest.
 Create a new Intent with the ProofRequest